1 Overview

 I’ve just submitted another application to Musicboard.
 Can I still apply for the residency?

-- In general, it is possible for musicians to be funded repeatedly and in successive periods.
+In general, it is possible for musicians to be funded repeatedly and in successive periods.
 In each round of funding, applicants may apply for more than one residency.
 In this case, separate applications must be submitted.
-It is important that a statement of purpose is submitted for each residency site.
-Applications without a statement of purpose cannot be considered.
 It is also possible to simultaneously apply for a scholarship and one or multiple residencies.
-In this case, several applications must be supplied as well.
+In this case, separate applications must be submitted as well.
 In general, due to the large number of applications in a given funding round, the jury will recommend only one grant per artist.

-- Since 2023, the motivation can be entered into fields in the online application form.
 In the application form, applicants must explain, among other things, why they are applying for the residency and what artistic project or type of collaboration they would like to pursue as part of the residency.
-In addition, they are asked what they expect to gain from the residency for their own artistic and professional development.
+They should also formulate specific and measurable goals that can be achieved through the residency.
+The application texts may be written simply.
+Above all, they should contain all essential information.

-- Since 2022, the artistic resume can be entered into fields in the online application form.
-It is meant to describe the applicants’ artistic career.
-In the application form, we also ask for milestones in the artistic career in the form of a brief list of artistic milestones such as shows, productions, releases, collaborations, residencies, awards and grants.
-You are welcome to voluntarily provide information about your social position here (e.g. self-description, gender, disability, age, sexual identity) if it plays a role in your artistic identity and your work and you would like the jury and partners to be aware of it.
+In the section for the artistic profile, applicants can describe their artistic career in block text.
+Furthermore, we also ask for milestones in your artistic career in the form of a keyword bulleted list of performances, concerts, productions, releases, collaborations, awards and prizes.
+You are also welcome to voluntarily provide information about your social position here (e.g. self-description, gender, disability, age, sexual identity) if it plays a role in your artistic identity and your work and you would like the jury to be aware of it.
+The application texts may be written simply.
+Above all, they should contain all essential information.

 What songs can I submit as music samples?
 Are demos acceptable?